The Best 13 UX Twitter Accounts of All Time

 Because it gives you a direct line into the minds of some brilliant people.

 Lucky for us there are a lot of great UX tweeps (twoots? twits?) on Twitter too!
 Some are more active than others, some tweet about a whole load of their own interests while others tweet just UX.
-Whatever the case, here are some of our favourite UX tweets, tweeted by the Gurus themselves!
+Whatever the case, here are some of our favorite UX tweets, tweeted by the Gurus themselves!

 One of the most famous names in UX and Usability, he’s best known for his book Don’t Make Me Think!
 A Common Sense Approach to Web Usability.
 Krug regularly lectures on web usability and offers workshops about usability principles, as well as consulting services.
 His second book Rocket Surgery Made Easy is a do it yourself guide to running usability testing sessions.
 His Twitter feed is active and filled with UX-related posts as well as updates from conferences he attends.